 - Keep your face cool to reduce flushing: minimise your exposure to hot or spicy foods, alcohol, hot showers and baths and warm rooms.

 Oral antibiotics for rosacea

 Tetracycline antibiotics including doxycycline and minocycline reduce inflammation.
 They reduce the redness, papules, pustules and eye symptoms of rosacea.
-The antibiotics are usually prescribed for 6 to 12 weeks, the duration and dose depending on the severity of the rosacea.
+The antibiotics are usually prescribed for 6 to 12 weeks, with the duration and dose depending on the severity of the rosacea.
 Further courses are often needed from time to time, as the antibiotics don't cure the disorder.

 Anti-inflammatory effects of antibiotics are under investigation.
-They have been show to inhibit MMP function and in turn reduce cathelicidins and inflammation.
+They have been shown to inhibit MMP function and in turn reduce cathelicidins and inflammation.
 The effective dose of tetracyclines in rosacea is lower than that required to kill bacteria, so they are not working through their antimicrobial function.